myudak/Vision-Label/README.md

 regedit add_context_menu.reg
 ```

 note: you may need to run `regedit` as an administrator.
+Alternatively you can doube click the file to run it

-Now, you can right-click on any image and select `Rename with Gemini` to rename the image using the Gemini API.
+Now, you can right-click on any image and select `Rename with Vision-Label` to rename the image using the Gemini API.

 #### Remove the Context Menu Entry